Lancetnik/FastDepends/docs/docs/alternatives.md

 * Auto-wiring: `di` also supports auto-wiring using type annotations
 * Scopes: inspired by `pytest scopes`, but defined by users
 * Composable: decoupled internal APIs give you the flixibility to customize wiring, execution and binding.
-* Performant: `di` can execute dependencies in parallel and cache results ins scopes.
+* Performance: `di` can execute dependencies in parallel and cache results ins scopes.

 ## [Dependency Injector](https://python-dependency-injector.etc-labs.org)